-We have enclosed a legally required notice that has been mailed to all of the Plan's participants and beneficiaries of deceased participants.
+We have enclosed a legally-required notice that has been mailed to all of the Plan's participants and beneficiaries of deceased participants.
 This notice provides background information on the Trustees' decision to reduce benefits and a point-by-point explanation of how benefits will be reduced.
-Participants are also receiving an informational newsletter and a personalized statement showing their estimated benefit should the reduction be approved and go into effect.
+Participants are also receiving an informational newsletter and a personalized statement showing their estimated benefit should the reduction be approved and go into effect on January 1, 2022.

 As explained in the attached notice, the Trustees are taking this action to prevent the Plan from running out of money to pay benefits.
 The Plan has faced a combination of daunting challenges - in particular, the Plan's investment losses during the 2008-2009 Financial Crisis and rising benefit payments that increasingly exceed annual contributions.
-In July 2019, we informed employers that these challenges have caused the Plan to enter "critical and declining" status.
+In July 2019, we informed employers that these challenges caused the Plan to enter "critical and declining" status, where it remains this year.
 Entering "critical and declining" status means that the Plan is projected to run out of money to pay benefits within 20 years.

 We know that employers are committed to the financial security of your employees and do not want to see the Plan become insolvent.
 Accordingly, we are keeping employers apprised of the steps we are taking to avoid such a result.
-Some of the information in this letter is similar to what we communicated previously.
-Because we are now submitting a MPRA application, we thought it important to once again provide employers with the full picture.
+Some of the information in this letter is identical to what we communicated when we filed the first application.
+Because we are now submitting a second MPRA application, we thought it important to once again provide employers with the full picture.